Kikkawa Hiroie: Battle Of Sekigahara

 In the Battle of Sekigahara on 1600, Hiroie judged that the Tokugawa side would win.
 However, as one of the five leading elders of the Toyotomi government, Mōri Terumoto and several of the Mōri clan's retainers was supportive of the pro-Toyotomi forces led by Ishida Mitsunari.
 In order to ensure the survival of the clan, Hiroie made a secret pact with the Tokugawa side through Kuroda Nagamasa, promising to Mōri neutrality during the battle in exchange for guarantees of the existing Mōri domains.

 Although Mōri Terumoto was made the nominal commander-in-chief of the western army, he remained in the Osaka Castle.
 Instead, the Mōri field army joined the rest of the western forces under the command of Mōri Hidemoto, with Hiroie commanding the vanguards.
 On the day of the actual battle, September 15, the Mōri army deployed on the flank of the Tokugawa forces.
 However, when Hidemoto ordered an assault, Hiroie refused to comply and used the vanguards under his command to block off the attack routes.
 Hiroie was thus able to prevent the bulk of the Mōri army from engaging the Tokugawa troops.

 The bulk of the Mōri army therefore never actually took part in the battle.
 However, after Tokugawa Ieyasu emerged victorious, several documents incriminating Mōri Terumoto were found in the Osaka Castle.
 Ieyasu believed the documents showed that Terumoto was involved more deeply in the western army than Hiroie had presented, and thus voided their secret pact.
 Initially he wished to completely confiscate all Mōri domains and give two provinces to Hiroie as a reward.

 However the offer shocked Hiroie, whose motivation was to ensure the Mōri clan's survival.
-Eventually Ieyasu relented, and instead reduced the Mōri clan's domains to just two provinces under the condition that Mōri Terumoto retires.
+Eventually Ieyasu relented, and instead reduced the Mōri clan's domains to just two provinces under the condition that Mōri Terumoto retired.
 Although Hiroie succeeded in keeping the Mōri clan's daimyō status, the Mōri clan lost over 3 quarters of its former territories.

 Because Hiroie had proceeded with the secret negotiations without the clan's approval or knowledge, once the events came to light he came under intense attacks from his own clan.
 Many considered him a traitor, especially since it was felt that his actions during the battle was instrumental in the Tokugawa victory that led to the disastrous punishment.
 Hidemoto in particular would become his bitter rival in Mōri clan politics.

 After the battle, Terumoto gave a portion of his much reduced domain to Hiroie.
 He is therefore often mistakenly considered the first ruler of an Iwakuni han; however, unlike the Mōri shihans that were established for branches of the Mōri clan in the same period, Hiroie and his descendants were not made daimyōs in their own right until the Meiji Restoration.
-Instead, the Kikkawa family continued to be senior retainers of the Mōri clan until the end of the Bakufu, at which point the Iwakawa domain officially became a han.
+Instead, the Kikkawa family continued to be senior retainers of the Mōri clan until the end of the Bakufu, at which point the Iwakuni domain officially became a han.